When the Intergovernmental Panel on Climate Change (IPCC) report was published in August 2021, there was no mistaking the stark warnings being made.

-Several very important pieces of legislation and regulatory changes by Government are rapidly propelling the housebuilding industry towards a low carbon future.
-This includes significant changes to building regulations through the Future Homes Standard, which will require all newly built homes to be net zero carbon ready by 2025.
+Several very important pieces of legislation and regulatory changes by Government are rapidly propelling the housebuilding industry towards a low-carbon future.
+This includes significant changes to the UK building regulations in both 2021 with changes to Part L (Conservation of fuel and power) and in 2025 with the introduction of the Future Homes Standard.